Charge transport and mode transition in dual-energy electron beam diodes

 In this Letter, we report five complete charge transport modes and their transitions in diodes driven by precisely controlled dual-energy electron beams.
-For the first time, we, via PIC simulations, demonstrate the control of five distinct operation modes by independently modulating high- and low-energy electron beams, and identify that the velocity ratio dictates mode transitions, whereas the injected current ratio determines transmitted current scaling characteristics.
+For the first time, we, via PIC simulations, demonstrate the control of five distinct operating modes by independently modulating high- and low-energy electron beams, and identify that the velocity ratio dictates mode transitions, whereas the injected current ratio determines transmitted current scaling characteristics.
+The results provide key insights into multi-electron beam-driven diodes, which are essential for promoting modern technologies in vacuum electronics.

 \textit{Physical model}---The schematic of the planar vacuum diode with cathode-anode gap distance of \(d_\text{gap}\) driven by dual-energy electron beams is shown in Fig.~\ref{fig:Fig0}.
 Two groups of electrons are injected from the cathode, including low-energy electrons \(\text{e}_1\) at an initial velocity \(v_1=\beta_1\sqrt{2eV/m_{e}}\) with an injected current density \(J_1\) and high-energy electrons \(\text{e}_2\) at an initial velocity \(v_2=\beta_2\sqrt{2eV/m_e}\) with an injected current density \(J_2\), where \(\beta_1\) and \(\beta_2\) are dimensionless initial velocity factors, \(e\) is the elementary charge, \(V\) is the gap voltage, and \(m_{e}\) is the electron mass.
 The different groups of electron beams, generated from field emission \coloredcite{Frobes_2019,Ying_2025}, thermal-field emission \coloredcite{Jensen_2019}, photo-emission \coloredcite{Heimerl_2024}, or laser-driven accelerators \coloredcite{Wenz_2019}, can be independently transported.
 The total injected current density \(J_0\) is the sum of injected current density of \(\text{e}_1\) and \(\text{e}_2\), i.e., \(J_0=J_1+J_2\).
 Here, the initial velocity and injected current of each electron beam can be independently controlled, which are characterized by two dimensionless parameters, i.e., the velocity ratio \(v_1/v_2=\beta_1/\beta_2 \in (0,1)\) and the injected current ratio \(J_1/J_2\) (can be controlled greater or less than one).